Make Your

 Superior Room with lake view

 But the certification—and the sustainable approach—goes far beyond what is readily visible to guests.
-Everything, from the office materials and cleaning supplies used by staff, to the furniture in the hotel rooms and the paint on the walls, is evaluated by a third-party inspector to ensure that the hotel meets the highest standards for waste minimization, energy conservation, management of fresh water resources and waste water, pollution prevention, and environmentally sensitive purchasing.
+Everything, from the office materials and cleaning supplies used by staff, to the furniture in the hotel rooms and the paint on the walls, is evaluated by a third-party inspector to ensure that the hotel meets the highest standards for waste minimization, energy conservation, management of water resources and wastewater, pollution prevention, and environmentally sensitive purchasing.

 Travel has a big enough footprint.
 The Green Seal Gold certification adds the peace of mind of knowing your stay at Lake Hotel is as light on the land as possible.
-For Yellowstone National Park Lodges, it’s just one of many comprehensive environmental initiatives throughout their operation, and part of an enduring commitment to provide excellent visitor service while helping to protect the park we love.
+For Yellowstone National Park Lodges, it’s just one of many comprehensive environmental initiatives throughout their operation and part of an enduring commitment to provide excellent visitor service while helping to protect the park we love.

 Lake Adventures